 There are lots of great reasons to eat spinach, but one you don’t often hear about is the green’s magnesium content.
 Spinach is loaded with this critical mineral.
 In fact, it only takes one cup of cooked spinach to get 40 percent of your recommended daily amount of magnesium.

-Experts say low magnesium levels, especially in folks carrying around a few extra pounds, are associated with certain types of cancers, including colon cancer.
+Low magnesium levels are associated with certain types of cancers, including colon cancer.
+It’s especially risky in folks carrying around a few extra pounds.
 But bumping up your levels could help.

 According to a study published in The Journal of Clinical Nutrition every 100 gram increase of magnesium in the diet is linked to a 13 percent lower risk of colorectal tumors, and 12 percent lower risk of colorectal cancer.
 And a study out of Sweden found women with the highest magnesium levels were 40 percent less likely to develop colorectal cancer than ladies with the lowest amounts in their diets.